milselarch/hotel-booking/README.md

 1) cd to "dest-search" and run `npm install`
 2) to run the frontend code locally use `npm run dev`
-	Note that to use the google maps api (used in the HotelInfo page to show hotel location) in the website you will need to provide google map API key credentials in a .env config file to be located in `dest-search`.
+	Note that to use the google maps api (used in the HotelInfo page to show hotel location) in the website you will need to provide google map API key credentials in a `.env` config file to be located in `dest-search`.
-	Refer to dest-searc/.env.example for an example of how the config file should look like.
+	Refer to `dest-search/.env.example` for an example of how the config file should look like.

-3) to run the 56 frontend unit tests in `dest-search/tests/unit` run `npm run test:unit`
+3) to run the 56 frontend unit tests in `dest-search/tests/unit`, run `npm run test:unit`
-4) to build the frontend code for production deployment run `npm run build-cli`
+4) to build the frontend code for production deployment, run `npm run build-cli`
 5) You can deploy to firebase static hosting after running `npm run build-cli` (and after setting up firebase config in your project) by executing `firebase deploy`

 ## SQL Version Control Flow: